-Our mission to protect the world’s oceans and the amazing marine life that lives within them is only made possible by our wonderful supporters.
+As a charity, our mission to protect the world’s oceans and the amazing marine life that lives within them is only made possible by the generosity of our wonderful supporters.

 We would especially like to thank the following organisations for their significant contributions towards our charitable work:

 The SEA LIFE Trust was originally set up by Merlin Entertainments in 2012.
 Since then we have steadily grown and gained credibility as a charity in our own right, but still benefit hugely from Merlin’s generous support.
 This includes pro-bono office space at Merlin’s HQ in Poole and enthusiastic fundraising from their staff.
 Merlin also promotes our charity in most of their SEA LIFE Centres around the world, raising awareness about our work as well as funds to pay for our projects.